marckean/AzurePolicyWorkshop/README.md

 9. Deployment of **built-in** Azure Policy Assignments (Lab)

     In this lab, we use BICEP templates to deploy built-in Azure policy definitions, then assign these definitions.
 This demonstrates how to govern the Azure resources

+    As some policies are either DeployIfNotExists or Modify, we also assign some built-in roles to the policy service principals

+    This is a lab exercise

     - Configure Windows machines to run Azure Monitor Agent and associate them to a Data Collection Rule

       | | |